 To display recent blog posts in Shopify:

-- Set the Posts Number and specify the Sort Order.
+Set the Number of posts and specify the Sort order.
 The latter defines the position of the recent posts in the sidebar.
-The lower the number the higher it will be displayed.
+The lower the number, the higher it will be displayed.

 Don't forget to Save the settings and go to the frontend to check how the blog posts are displayed in the sidebar.

 Once you save the settings, your recent blog posts will be displayed and changed in the sidebar and dynamically.
-If you want to display
+If you wantihor

 When you manage an e-Commerce store, you probably have a lot of things going on.
 Keeping up with every task you have without scheduling is quite challenging.
 One of those tasks could be publishing .